awsdocs/aws-greengrass-developer-guide/doc_source/group-role.md

 **To create the group role using IAM**

 1. Create the role with a trust policy that allows AWS IoT Greengrass to assume the role\.
 This example creates a role named `MyGreengrassGroupRole`, but you can use a different name\.
+We recommend that you also include the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in your trust policy to help prevent the *confused deputy* security problem\.
+The condition context keys restrict access to allow only those requests that come from the specified account and Greengrass workspace\.
+For more information about the confused deputy problem, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 ------
 #### [ Linux, macOS, or Unix ]